Astatine: Compounds

-Less reactive than iodine, astatine is the least reactive of the halogens.
-Its compounds have been synthesized in nano-scale amounts and studied as intensively as possible before their radioactive disintegration.
+Less reactive than iodine, astatine is the least reactive of the halogens; the chemical properties of tennessine, the next-heavier group 17 element, have not yet been investigated, however.
+Astatine compounds have been synthesized in nano-scale amounts and studied as intensively as possible before their radioactive disintegration.
 The reactions involved have been typically tested with dilute solutions of astatine mixed with larger amounts of iodine.
 Acting as a carrier, the iodine ensures there is sufficient material for laboratory techniques (such as filtration and precipitation) to work.
 Like iodine, astatine has been shown to adopt odd-numbered oxidation states ranging from −1 to +7.

 Only a few compounds with metals have been reported, in the form of astatides of sodium, palladium, silver, thallium, and lead.
 Some characteristic properties of silver and sodium astatide, and the other hypothetical alkali and alkaline earth astatides, have been estimated by extrapolation from other metal halides.

 The formation of an astatine compound with hydrogen – usually referred to as hydrogen astatide – was noted by the pioneers of astatine chemistry.
 As mentioned, there are grounds for instead referring to this compound as astatine hydride.
 It is easily oxidized; acidification by dilute nitric acid gives the At0 or At+ forms, and the subsequent addition of silver(I) may only partially, at best, precipitate astatine as silver(I) astatide (AgAt).
 Iodine, in contrast, is not oxidized, and precipitates readily as silver(I) iodide.

 Astatine is known to bind to boron, carbon, and nitrogen.
 Various boron cage compounds have been prepared with At–B bonds, these being more stable than At–C bonds.
 Astatine can replace a hydrogen atom in benzene to form astatobenzene C6H5At; this may be oxidized to C6H5AtCl2 by chlorine.
 By treating this compound with an alkaline solution of hypochlorite, C6H5AtO2 can be produced.
 The dipyridine-astatine(I) cation, [At(C5H5N)2]+, forms ionic compounds with perchlorate (a non-coordinating anion) and with nitrate, [At(C5H5N)2]NO3.
 This cation exists as a coordination complex in which two dative covalent bonds separately link the astatine(I) centre with each of the pyridine rings via their nitrogen atoms.